 Table 1.
-Key materials required for activities.
+Key Materials Required for Activities.

-Activity Material Required Origin/ Content Site TS2010 surface course; AC32 base; AC20 binder; Bitumen; Road paint; and Road studs.
+Activity Material Required Origin/ Content Site construction TS2010 surface course; AC32 base; AC20 binder; Bitumen; Road paint; Road studs; and Oil.
 A proportion of reclaimed asphalt pavement (RAP) is used in asphalt production.
 Typical RAP values for base and binder are 10% -15% with up to 10% in surface course.
 TS2010 surface course allows a wider array of aggregate sources to be considered when compared to typical stone mastic asphalt (SMA).
 As a result the use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources.
-Road studs will be obtained from recycled sources where possible.
-Road paint will be obtained from primary sources.